-Getting the right shoe size is an important part of proper foot health.
-Seek the assistance of one of our podiatrists from Foot & Ankle Institue.
-Our doctors will provide the care you need to keep you pain-free and on your feet.
+If you have any concerns about your feet, contact one of our podiatrists from Foot & Ankle Institue.
+Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact one of our offices located in St. George, Hurricane, and Cedar City, UT and Mesquite, NV .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Ingrown toenails may initially present themselves as a minor discomfort, but they may progress into an infection in the skin without proper treatment.
-For more information about ingrown toenails, contact one of our podiatrists of Foot & Ankle Institue.
+Many people suffer from bouts of heel pain.
+For more information, contact one of our podiatrists of Foot & Ankle Institue.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Having issues or need help with your portal?